suchipi/quickjs/README.md

     - Note that you must handle `Module.searchExtensions` yourself in your replacement implementation.
   - You can override the method used to load modules by replacing the `Module.read` function.
     - Note that you must handle `Module.compilers` yourself in your replacement implementation.
-- The `eval_*` functions that were duplicated in each of the programs (`eval_buf`, `eval_file`, and `eval_binary`) were moved here
-- The default module loader function from quickjs-libc was moved here and augmented to support the features related to the `Module` global as mentioned above
+- Makes `import.meta.main` configurable
+  - The module "quickjs:module" exports two functions named `setMainModule` and `isMainModule`.
+  - You can use `setMainModule` to make `import.meta.main` true within that module's code.
+Note, however, that it does not work retroactively; only modules loaded after the `setMainModule` call will be affected.
+To defer module load, use `import()`, `importModule` from "quickjs:module", or `require`.
+  - You can use `isMainModule` to check if a given module would be the main module without loading it.
+- Adds a mechanism for identifying module namespace objects
+  - The module "quickjs:module" exports an object called `Module`.
+  - `something instanceof Module` will be true when `something` is a module namespace object.
 - When using `require` to load a module which contains an export named `__cjsExports`, the value of the `__cjsExports` property will be returned from `require` instead of the usual module namespace object.
-This can be leveraged by user-defined properties on `Module` to add some CommonJS <-> ESM interop.
-Note, however, that dynamic import and `std.importModule` always receive the usual module namespace object.
+This can be leveraged by users configuring the module loader to add some CommonJS <-> ESM interop.
+Note, however, that dynamic import and `"quickjs:module"`'s `importModule` always receive the usual module namespace object.

 ## Changes to project organization